roman-mazur/poll/README.md

 service usage model expressed in CUE (see `infra/model`), as well as the deployment code (see `infra/deployment`) configured with the parameters derived from the usage model.

-Folder `present` contains the presentation on the usage model driven development that can be launched using a tool with the same name [from the Go x/tools repository](https://pkg.go.dev/golang.org/x/tools/present).
+Folder `present` contains the presentation on the expectations driven deployment that can be launched using a tool with the same name [from the Go x/tools repository](https://pkg.go.dev/golang.org/x/tools/present).

 ## Dealing with the infra